 Since opening in 1923, North Carolina Baptist Hospital has undergone many physical changes, but one structure stands unaltered—Davis Memorial Chapel.
 It is a tangible link to the original hospital building and two key founders and remains a vital sanctuary for those involved in the healing work of the hospital.

 “Although the chapel reflects the Christian tradition, we work hard to create a hospitable place for people of all faith traditions,” said the Rev. Christopher R. Gambill, PhD, associate vice president for the FaithHealth division at the medical center.
 “About 85 people visit Davis Chapel daily.
-Most hospital teammates who stop by at the beginning or end of a work shift or attend a formal service.
+Many hospital teammates stop by at the beginning or end of a work shift or attend a formal service.
 Some meditate or pray.
-Others listen to music, play the piano or even sing.”
+Others listen to music, play the piano and even sing.”

 Remembering Hospital Founders